 Pull Your Credit Bureau Report Annually

 Did you know you can pull your own credit report for free every year by visiting www.annualcreditreport.com?
-This site is operated by the three main credit reporting bureaus (TransUnion, Equifax, and Experian) and was created in order to help comply with a government credit protection act called the Fair and Accurate Credit Transaction Act.
+This site is operated by the three main credit reporting bureaus (TransUnion, Equifax, and Experian) and was created to help comply with a government credit protection act called the Fair and Accurate Credit Transaction Act.